yashdeep97/HugoBlog/content/post/week3.md

 selected template, but then I came across the templatelinks table which is part of the Mediawiki core MySQl database.
 The templatelinks table stores the page_id of each page that is made using a particular template.
-Thus using natural join, I fetched the page names of all the pages containing that template. using natural join also ensures that we do not get any pages that have been deleted.
+Thus using natural join, I fetched the page names of all the pages containing that template.
+Using natural join also ensures that we do not get any pages that have been deleted.
 The query used is:
 {{< tabbed-codeblock >}}